pmer/cash/README.md

 Nginx listens for the Host header in incoming requests to route the request to upstream via its CNAME, A, AAAA record at time of installation since system look-ups no longer work for the site on your computer.

+Certificates are stored in `./certs` and cached responses are stored in `./cache-data`.